Yeti SB130 TURQ X01 2019 Review

 The SB130 delivers high-end performance with an unmistakably high price tag.
 Yes, $7299 for our X01 TURQ bike is quite expensive.
 Fortunately for Yeti, the SB130 delivers excellent on-trail performance that is among the best mid-travel trail bikes we have ridden.
 Folks who value stellar climbing abilities will absolutely love this bike.
 The downhill performance is rock-solid, but this bike prefers a more finesse approach as opposed to straight-line, wagon-wheel, plowing.
 This bicycle is a tremendous option for a lot of riders in a lot of locations.
 That said, riders who don't need the absolute best performance should look elsewhere.
 There are bikes that cost nearly half the price that deliver 85% of the performance of this sleek Yeti.

 Want a little more bike?
 The Ibis Ripmo is an aggressive trail bike that retains impressive climbing abilities.
-The Ripmo can't match the feathery and ultra-efficient climbing skills of the SB130.
-Still, the Ibis has a calm pedal platform and can work its way up any climb with surprisingly pleasant efficiency.
+The Ripmo can pretty much match the feathery and ultra-efficient climbing skills of the SB130.
 On the descent, the Ripmo shreds.
-This 145mm 29er has a big and burly 160mm fork and aggressive angles that creates a confident and capable ride.
+This 147mm 29er has a big and burly 160mm fork and aggressive angles that creates a confident and capable ride.
 The SB130 is an excellent mid-travel trail bike that can finesse its way down gnar.
 The Ripmo is a more aggressive trail bike that leans towards the enduro side of the spectrum and can plow through rocks much better than the Yeti.
-Ripmo build kits start at $4,199 and our GX Build sells for $5,099.
+Carbon Ripmo build kits start at $4,399 and our XT build sells for $5,899.

 Do you ride mainly buff and flowy trails?
 Does the SB130 sound like a little too much bike?
 The Pivot Trail 429 is an ultra-efficient short-travel trail bike.
 The Pivot has 120mm of rear-wheel travel and runs a 130mm fork.
 Climbing abilities are tight and the DW-Links suspension provides an excellent and firm pedal platform.
 In addition, the steeper geometry has a more cross-country oriented feel that is conducive for long climbs and big rides.
 While the Trail 429 may be a slightly better climber, the SB130 is a far superior descender thanks to its extra travel and slacker geometry.
 Still, the Pivot is a quick-handling bike that is impressive on fast and flowy downhill trails that are absent of sustained rock gardens.
 Pivot Trail 429 build kits start at $4,699.